-Lectures / Attendance Requirement
+Reading / Lectures / Attendance Requirement

 Lectures will be held in person in the scheduled room at the scheduled time.
 It is important that you complete the reading assigned for each officially scheduled class session before that session (the reading for the first session is an exception).
-Based on your reading, you should prepare at least one question for each class session.
+Based on your reading, you should prepare at least one question for each lecture.
+You will submit this question on a form in Canvas.
+This is due by noon on the day of the lecture.